Appendix A - Evaluation Committee Formation and Procedures

 Following the determination of responsiveness, all proposals received should be screened for compliance with mandatory requirements.
 Any discrepancies will be noted, along with proposals that are non-conforming, once the initial review is completed.

-If the offeror provides sufficient evidence within their response submission that it intends to comply with all mandatory terms and conditions prior to award of the contract, the evaluation committee may waive the non-compliance as a minor irregularity.
+If the offeror provides sufficient evidence within their response submission that it intends to comply with all mandatory terms and conditions prior to the award of the contract, the evaluation committee may waive the non-compliance as a minor irregularity.
 It is highly unusual for a proposal not to comply with mandatory requirements.
 An offeror who fails to meet a mandatory submittal requirement is usually eliminated from further consideration with regard to the RFP.
 The decision to eliminate a proposal submission must be thoroughly documented to justify the committee’s decision.

 Mandatory requirements must be clearly stated in the RFP.